-On June 16, 2009, Plaintiffs Frank Foy and Suzanne Foy, purportedly asqui tam plaintiffs on behalf of the State of New Mexico, filed a case in New Mexico state court against Park Hill Group and one of its officers, as well as The Blackstone Group L.P. (together, "Park Hill Defendants"), in addition to dozens of other named and unnamed defendants, alleging violations of New Mexico's Fraud Against Taxpayers Act ("FATA") in an action styled Foy v.
+On June 16, 2009, Plaintiffs Frank Foy and Suzanne Foy, purportedly asqui tam plaintiffs on behalf of the State of New Mexico, filed a case in New Mexico state court against Park Hill Group LLC and one of its officers, as well as The Blackstone Group L.P. (together, "Park Hill Defendants"), in addition to dozens of other named and unnamed defendants, alleging violations of New Mexico's Fraud Against Taxpayers Act ("FATA") in an action styled Foy v.
 Austin Capital Management, Ltd., et al, Case No. D-101-CV-2009-01189 (N.M.
 Dist.
 Ct.).
 The complaint alleged, among other things, that the New Mexico Educational Retirement Board and the New Mexico State Investment Council made investments that were influenced by kickbacks and other inducements.
 In the complaint, the Park Hill Defendants were grouped together with other defendants who were all alleged generically to have conspired to defraud the State of New Mexico.
-In May 2011, the trial court ruled that, as defendants had argued, FATA cannot constitutionally be applied retroactively.
-Plaintiffs appealed and, in December 2012, the intermediate appellate court affirmed the trial court's determination that FATA cannot constitutionally be applied retroactively.
-Plaintiffs appealed.
-On June 25, 2015, the New Mexico Supreme Court reserved judgment on whether FATA's provision imposing a civil penalty could be applied retroactively.
-The New Mexico Supreme Court reserved judgment on whether FATA's provision imposing a civil Defendants had not been parties.
-The proceedings in the trial court had been stayed pending resolution of Plaintiffs' appeal.
-On November 30, 2015, the New Mexico Sequence of New Mexico Attorney General filed a motion on behalf of the State of New Mexico seeking wholesale dismissal of these proceedings.
-On June 6, 2017, the court granted the motion to dismiss brought on behalf of the State of New Mexico seeking wholesale dismissal of these proceedings.
-On June 6, 2017, the court granted the motion to dismiss
+On November 30, 2015, after several years of motion practice, including an earlier decision by the New Mexico State of New Mexico seeking wholesale dismissal of these proceedings.
+On June 6, 2017, the court granted the motion to dismiss brought on behalf of the State of New Mexico, the effect of which dismissed the action against the Park Hill Defendants.
+Plaintiffs have filed an appeal of the court's decision.